swentel/indieweb/README.md

 More configuration is at configuration at admin/config/services/indieweb/websub.

+You need https://github.com/swentel/p3k-websub/commit/4310388f712082e4ee310eb7de462d140023a388 as a patch on the p3k-websub package so all self and hub links are found.

 ## Post contexts

 When you create a post with a link which is a reply, like, repost or bookmark of an external post, you can fetch content